Skip to main content

 Your biology is communicating a change in its operational capacity.
 Understanding this language is the first step toward reclaiming your vitality.
 The conversation begins with biomarkers, the objective data points that translate your subjective feelings into a clear, biological narrative.

-At the center of this story is the (GH) system, your body’s primary architect of repair and regeneration.
+At the center of this story is the growth hormone (GH) system, your body’s primary architect of repair and regeneration.
 Growth hormone is released by the pituitary gland in carefully timed bursts, primarily during deep sleep.
 This pulsatile release is a key feature of its design, acting as a powerful signal to the rest of the body.

 The liver is a regional headquarters that receives this dispatch and, in response, issues a steady, continuous stream of work orders (IGF-1) to cells throughout the body.
 These work orders instruct cells to repair tissue, build lean muscle, mobilize fat for energy, and maintain bone density.